 Pursuing the Reference Building Route requires the appointment of a Competent Person - Energy.
-If appropriately qualified, the architect may take on this role.
+If appropriately qualified, the architect may take on this role by undertaking the computer modelling or asking for assistance with this task.

 What does the Reference Building Route entail?